 Key information is relayed to your agent in digestible chunks, then you can pass them on to the less frequent, but still important, newsletter updates.

 If this sounds impersonal – you’d be pleasantly surprised.
-Done correctly, follow up emails can stop, or change based on the actions (such as replies, clicks, opens) the agents do, or don’t take.
+Done correctly, follow up emails can stop, or change based on the actions the agents do, or don’t take.

 Social Media Remarketing